lanl/Theseus/README.md

 If you use the Theseus in your research work, please cite the following paper:

-D. Osthus, BP Weaver, LJ Beesley, KR Moran, MA Stricklin, EJ Zirnstein, PH Janzen, and DB Reisenfeld.
+D Osthus, BP Weaver, LJ Beesley, KR Moran, MA Stricklin, EJ Zirnstein, PH Janzen, and DB Reisenfeld.
 Towards Improved Heliosphere Sky Map Estimation with Theseus.
 [Under consideration at Technometrics](https://arxiv.org/pdf/2210.12005.pdf).

 ---